- Policy Statement

 - individuals named in a court order or other legal process, if such disclosure is required by a court order or legal process.

-The Management Division is responsible for administering this policy.
-The Management Division is solely responsible for maintaining all reporting forms, including information on the disposition of requests, and for reviewing information as necessary to ensure compliance with the Rehabilitation Act.
-This policy will be posted in all Board facilities and on the Board's internal website.
-Copies of this policy are available from HR.
+The Employee Life function of the People, Strategy & Operations branch in the Division of Management is responsible for administering this policy.
+The Division of Management is solely responsible for maintaining all reporting forms, including information on the disposition of requests, and for reviewing information as necessary to ensure compliance with the Rehabilitation Act.
+This policy will be posted in all Board facilities and on the Board's internal website, and on its publicly available job postings website.
+Copies of this policy are also available from PSO.
 This policy is subject to change and will be reviewed and updated as necessary.

-The EEOC has many free documents on the title I employment provisions of the Americans with Disabilities Act (ADA), including both the statute, 42 USC 12101 et seq., and the regulations, 29 CFR 1630.
+- The EEOC has many free documents on the title I employment provisions of the Americans with Disabilities Act (ADA), including both the statute, 42 U.S.C. § 12101 et seq., and the regulations, 29 C.F.R. pt.
+1630.
 In addition, the EEOC has published a great deal of basic information about reasonable accommodation and undue hardship.
-The three main sources of interpretive information are (1) the interpretive guidance accompanying the title I regulations (also known as the appendix to the regulations) (29 CFR 1630, appendix, and sections 1630.2(o) and (p) and 1630.9); (2) the Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act (8 FEP Manual 405:7601 (1999)); and (3) A Technical Assistance Manual on the Employment Provisions (Title I) of the Americans with Disabilities Act (8 FEP Manual (BNA) 405:6981, 6998-7018 (1992) (the technical assistance manual)).
-The technical assistance manual includes a 200-page resource directory, including federal and state agencies, and disability organizations that can provide assistance in identifying and locating reasonable accommodations.
+Main sources of interpretive information include (1) the interpretive guidance accompanying the title I regulations (also known as the appendix to the regulations) (29 C.F.R. pt.
+1630, appendix and §§ 1630.2(o) and (p) and §1630.9); and (2) the Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act (8 FEP Manual 405:7601 (1999)).

-The EEOC also has discussed issues involving reasonable accommodation in the following guidances and documents:
+The EEOC also has discussed issues involving reasonable accommodation in the following guidance and documents:

 - Enforcement Guidance: Pre-Employment Disability-Related Questions and Medical Examinations (5, 6-8, 20, 21-22, 8 FEP Manual (BNA) 405:7191, 7192-94, 7201 (1995))